andrade-paulo/WInD/README.md

 - **Dashboard**: A dashboard must be provided to visualize the data in real time.

 Architectural requirements include:
-- **MQTT Protocol**: The system must use the MQTT protocol for communication between components involved in the data collection and processing.
+- **UDP Protocol**: The system must use the UDP protocol for communication between components involved in the data collection and processing.
-- **MQTT Brokers**: Two brokers must be provided: one for the communication between microcontrollers and the middleware, and another for the communication between the middleware and the real time clients.
 - **RabbitMQ**: The system must use RabbitMQ for communication between the middleware and the historical data consumer.
 (In this case, the application server that persists the data in a database).
 - **Recovery**: The system must be able to recover from failures, ensuring data integrity and availability.
 - **Microservices**: The system must be designed using a microservices architecture.